Gammon Capital

 BTC spotlive

-USD reference 3.7%
+USD reference 3.6%

 • Leverage in the market

 BTC perpetual funding rate is roughly flat at +0.0% annualized.
 There isn't a strong directional lean in leveraged positioning right now.
+That's down -2.8pp from a week ago — long leverage is being unwound; the cost of being long is falling.

 Whether traders are paying to be long or paying to be short, and whether that pressure is building or unwinding.